novomancy/waldorf-scalar/README.md

 [W3C Web Annotation data model](https://www.w3.org/TR/annotation-model/),
 and was created for the [Media Ecology Project](https://mediaecology.dartmouth.edu/).

-This project is in a beta phase.
-As such, please note that it's still rough around the edges; documentation and clarifying information will be fleshed out further as the project progresses.

 ## How to Use

 The following instructions are for using this plugin with your website.